-Just a few short months after the major success seen by Ramona – Manchester’s newest Detroit-style pizzeria – the team has announced a new sister bar and restaurant, which will be opening in the neighbouring abandoned warehouse.
+Just a few short months after the major success seen by Ramona – Manchester’s newest Detroit-style pizzeria – the team has opened a new sister bar and restaurant, taking up residence within the Swan Street site’s abandoned MOT station.

-Complementing Ramona with an entirely new concept, The Firehouse will take inspiration from the opposite coastline, bringing to life the owners’ love for slower-paced, relaxed destinations such as California and Ibiza.
+Complementing Ramona with an entirely different concept, The Firehouse draws its inspiration from the opposite coastline, bringing to life the owners’ love for slower-paced, relaxed destinations such as California and Ibiza.
 And it’s that slower-paced ‘escapism’ that really shines through when spending an evening at The Firehouse, with many cogs in its clock working hard to make it a truly transportive experience.

-Representing the venue’s ‘wild’ ethos, The Firehouse will specialise in the wild spirits of Latin America – including tequila, mezcal, pisco, rum and cachaça, with ingredients such as agave, grape and sugarcane to compliment.
-The spirits will make up the core of the venue’s new cocktail menu, the mixologists have concocted some seriously refreshing tipples to enjoy over summer – so refreshing, in fact, that they can convert even those who’d gag with bad nostalgia over the word ‘tequila’.
+Representing the venue’s ‘wild’ ethos, The Firehouse also specialises in the wild spirits of Latin America – including tequila, mezcal, pisco, rum and cachaça, with ingredients such as agave, grape and sugarcane to compliment.
+Making up the core of the venue’s new cocktail menu, the mixologists have concocted some seriously refreshing tipples to enjoy over summer – so refreshing, in fact, that they can convert even those who’d gag with bad nostalgia over the word ‘tequila’.

 Owner Adelaide Winter said of the new venue: “The Firehouse has been an idea of ours for a long time, inspired after spending summers in California and Ibiza.
 The sort of places that we just never wanted to leave.
 Intimate, yet epic and all lovingly made.
 Where everything is enticing, the welcome, the food, the music, the drinks.
 All the best it can be.
 For everyone.
 We just wanted to open somewhere that gives the sort of experience we’re after when we go out”